speechly/cli/README.md

 - `create` create a new application in the current context (project)
 - `delete` delete an existing application
-- `deploy` to upload a directory containing configuration file(s), train a model out of them and take the model into use.
+- `deploy` deploy to upload a directory containing configuration file(s), train a model out of them and take the model into use.
-- `describe` apps to get their status
+- `describe` describe apps to get their status
-- `list` apps in project
+- `list` list apps in project
-- `validate ` validate the given configuration for syntax errors
+- `validate` validate the given configuration for syntax errors

 The versioning of the configuration files should be done properly, ie. keep them in a version control system.
 Consider the deploy/download functionality to be a tool for the training pipeline instead of collaboration or versioning.